 As long as the intent behind your undertaking is to make a profit, it will be termed a business, regardless of whether it is actually profitable.

 As a small business owner, you’ll pay income tax on the profits you generate from your business.
 In Canada, you’re required to pay income tax both at the federal and provincial or territorial level.

-Depending on your annual business revenue, you may also have to pay Goods and Services Tax (GST) or Harmonized Sales Tax (HST) in addition to income tax.
+Depending on business, you may also be required to collect Goods and Services Tax (GST) or Harmonized Sales Tax (HST) from your customers and remit it to the CRA, in addition to your income income tax.
 You are not required to register for GST/HST if your business revenue over four consecutive quarters is less than $30,000 CAD.
 However, if you make taxable sales, leases, or other supplies in Canada, you’re allowed to voluntarily register for GST/HST even if you don’t meet the minimum threshold.

 Whether you’re registering or incorporating your first company or looking for legal or accounting support for an existing business, Ownr has the support and tools you need at every stage.

 The taxes you pay will depend on your business structure.
 Most small businesses start off as sole proprietorships or partnerships.
 These structures are not incorporated and you must report your business income on the T2125 form along with your T1 personal income tax return.
-If you’re an independent contractor or freelancer, you’ll need to file a T4a tax form instead of a T2125 in addition to your T1 return.
-The applicable tax rates will be the same as the personal income tax brackets.
+If you’re an independent contractor or freelancer, the applicable tax rates will be the same as the personal income tax brackets.